nod-ai/ADA/packer-rocm/README.md

 ### I/O

-The artifact is named `ubuntu-rocm.tar.gz`.
-When building with `ansible-pull`, it may be here:
-`~/.ansible/pull/$HOSTNAME/packer-rocm/packer-maas/ubuntu`

 | Variable | Description | Default |
 |:----------:|-------------|:---------:|
 | `rocm_releases` | One or more versions to include _[as a comma-separated string]_.<br/>Newest selects the `amdgpu` driver. | _6.2.2_ |